 Intelligent document processing (IDP) is gaining popularity because it offers innovative solutions for automating intelligent data extraction tasks that were previously exceedingly difficult,

-Intelligent Document Processing Benefits
+Why Intelligent Document Processing is Important?

-Intelligent document processing helps organizations integrate with other core business applications, minimize human intervention, handle challenges associated with reading complicated document formats, and fulfill legal and compliance requirements.
+IDP helps organizations integrate with other core business applications, minimize human intervention, handle challenges associated with reading complicated document formats, and fulfill legal and compliance requirements.

 Despite having a wealth of data, the largest problem companies face today is leveraging this data in a responsible way that is most relevant to their performance.